hse-project/hse-project.github.io/v2/docs/gs/params.md

 ingest rate in far less time.
 It specifies a relative initial throttling value of `light` (minimum), `medium`, or `heavy` (maximum) throttling.

-If `throttling.init_policy` is set to `auto`, HSE currently selects (applies) `heavy` if the KVDB is configured with a capacity media class, and `light` if the KVDB is configured with only a pmem media class.
+If `throttling.init_policy` is set to `auto`, HSE selects (applies) the value `heavy` if the KVDB is configured with a capacity media class, or `light` if the KVDB is configured with only a pmem media class.
-The specific `throttling.init_policy` that HSE selects when `auto` is specified may change in future releases.
+The initial throttling value that HSE selects when `auto` is specified may change in future releases.

 Setting the `throttling.init_policy` parameter improperly for the underlying storage can cause the durability interval (`durability.interval_ms`) to be violated or internal indexing structures to become unbalanced for a period of time.
 For example, this may occur if `throttling.init_policy` is set to `light` with relatively slow KVDB storage.